-For example \vec{AB} and \vec{PQ} in Figure 4.1.5 have the same length $\sqrt{5}$ and the same direction (1 unit left and 2 units up) so, by Theorem 4.1.2, they are the same vector!
-The best understand way to this apparent paradox is to see AB \vec{PQ} and as different representations of the same underlying vector .
+For example $\overrightarrow{AB}$ and $\overrightarrow{PQ}$ in Figure 4.1.5 have the same length $\sqrt{5}$ and the same direction (1 unit left and 2 units up) so, by Theorem 4.1.2, they are the same vector!
+The best way to understand this apparent paradox is to see AB $\vec{PQ}$ and as different representations of the same underlying vector .
 Once it is clarified, this phenomenon is a great benefit because, thanks to Theorem 4.1.2, it means that the same geometric vector can be positioned anywhere in space; what is important is the length and direction, not the location of the tip and tail.
 This ability to move geometric vectors about is very useful.
 The Parallelogram Law